 ARCHITECT OF THE YEAR

-All-round design excellence over a body of work by a designer under 30 years of age or architect under 35 years of age.
+All-round design excellence over a body of independent work by a designer under 30 years of age or architect under 35 years of age.
 Submission must include an example of their best work, a short description for their career accomplishments and the reason for nomination.
 The person can be nominated by their studio, peers or can nominate themselves.
 Only qualified architects can be nominated.
 Entry form for these categories is separate from the normal entry form.

 This category is open to architectural lighting design projects that include exhibitions and event installations that were in excess of 3 days in duration or installations that were used or erected in more than one location and open to the public in excess of 3 days.